Teaching, M.A.T. (Single Subject)

 Admission Requirements

-- Writing proficiency will be evaluated for each applicant in one or more of the following ways: a cumulative GPA of 3.5 or above; passage of the CBEST or all CSET subtests, an academic paper, the application essays, or the GRE.
+• Writing proficiency will be evaluated for each applicant in one or more of the following ways: a cumulative GPA of 3.5 or above; passage of the CBEST or all CSET subtests, an academic paper, the application essays, or the GRE.
+A proctored placement exam may be required.

-- Verify possession of a Certificate of Clearance from the California Commission on Teacher Credentialing and submit valid TB tests results.
+• Hold a valid Certificate of Clearance from the California Commission on Teacher Credentialing and submit valid TB tests results.

 Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.